 Today, the gold rate in Aurangabad, Maharashtra, depends on various variables.
 Some factors that decide the rate of gold are domestic, while others are international.
 For instance, the gold standard international price is determined by the London Bullion Association.
 This is officially published for all nations to rate the value of gold.
 The Indian Bullion Jewellers Association considers international pricing and decides on the gold prices for India.
 Moreover, banks and other institutions import gold into India.
 The gold that is imported has to be taxed, and after all the taxes are applied, prices are determined for India and separate states.

-The gold rate in Aurangabad, Maharashtra, is taken into important consideration when you purchase gold or any form of gold investment, be it digital gold or securities.
+The gold rate in Aurangabad, Maharashtra, is taken into important consideration when you purchase gold or any form of gold investment, or securities.
 Nonetheless, you need to know that the gold you buy is pure.
 So how can you be sure about this metal’s purity?
 The purity of gold is represented by a scale of values from 1 - 24.
 As you already know, 24 (carat) indicates the purest form of this metal.
 Gold, in this case, is not blended with any other metal/alloy.
 However, when you buy 22 carat gold, you are essentially buying gold that is 91.6% pure.
 The Bureau of Indian Standards certifies all valid 22 carat gold articles with a stamp or a hallmark, bearing the insignia, ‘916’.